TASEmulators/BizHawk/BizHawk.Emulation.Cores/Computers/SinclairSpectrum/readme.md

 ﻿## ZXHawk

-ZXHawk is still in dev but is potentially nearing a release state.

 ### Whats in the box?
 * Emulates the Sinclair ZX Spectrum 16k, 48k, 128k, +2, +2A & +3
 * Accurate Z80A implementation